 - On 25th May 2016, First Scotland East Ltd announced proposals to cease bus operations in East Lothian from 14 August 2016, close depots in North Berwick and Musselburgh and reduce services in the Scottish Borders.
 The Partnership has equipped approximately 350 buses in the First Scotland East fleet with Real Time Passenger information equipment.
-At the date of issue of the Unaudited Annual Accounts, there was a degree of uncertainty as to whether this equipment, on a proportion of the fleet yet to be determined following a consultation process, would continue to be operational from 14 August 2016. - The Partnership's Director, Alex Macaulay, retired on 30 April 2016.
+At the date of issue of the Audited Annual Accounts, it is anticipated that 40 sets of Real Time Passenger Information equipment will be returned to the Partnership by First Scotland East Ltd, as a consequence of the cessation of these services.
+The Partnership will explore options with other bus companies to redeploy this equipment in the SEStran area. - The Partnership's Director, Alex Macaulay, retired on 30 April 2016.
 The new Partnership Director, George Eckton, was appointed in April and took up his duties on 1 June 2016.